 Example - first aid allowance applies

-Bobbette is also required by her employer to have a first aid certificate so that she can administer first aid to clients, volunteers, and other staff members in an emergency outside of her normal role.
+In addition to her youth engagement officer role, Bobbette is also required to have a first aid certificate because her employer has made her responsible for providing first aid to clients, volunteers, and other staff members in an emergency.

 Bobbette is entitled to receive the first aid allowance.